Do Your Primary Math Students Fear or Struggle With Algebra? Then You Must Try Our Teaching Algebra Top 5 Tricks Tricks To Boost Results!

 - Number Patterns – A UNIFIX Activity for students to create & recognise number patterns (p.34) square numbers, triangular numbers etc…

-Another favourite of mine is the ORIGO Algebra For All Series, from F-Y7.
-A fantastic set of books which includes activities & a teachers page with a script to follow.
-I love this as getting the language right is the thing I find the most difficult when it comes to Teaching Algebra and in this set of books the works are there for you to use if you want to.
-TOO EASY!
+Each book includes students activities & a teachers page with a script to follow.
+The script is awesome, as getting the language right is the thing I find the most difficult when it comes to teaching algebra!
+These books are a must for any whole school approach to teaching algebra, they can help teachers:

-- Plan appropriate algebra activities linked to the Australian Curriculum for all year levels in Primary school (F-Y6)
+- Plan appropriate algebra activities for all year levels in Primary school (F-Y6)

-- Know the continuum for Teaching Algebra across F-Y6 by Content Number & Content Description
+- Know the continuum for Teaching Algebra across F-Y6 primary years

 - Teach Algebra using appropriate teaching Strategies based on Algebraic thinking NOT Formulaic Algebra using the DSOP model (Adapted from Dr.Paul Swan).